-- B. transformed items of the pre-Out-of-Africa package that have directly travelled north through Africa - C. the result of interactions between (A) and (B).
+- a. transformed items of the pre-Out-of-Africa package, that have travelled all the way through Asia - b. transformed items of the pre-Out-of-Africa package that have directly travelled north through Africa - c. the result of interactions between (a) and (b).

-As noted above, there is as very marked continuity between sub-Saharan Africa, the Mediterranean, and Atlantic Europe, in terms of sacred forests, the cult of the earth, puberty and community initiation, masquerades, purification of murderers by earth priests, etc., and I propose that these parallels are largely due to (B).
-The extent to which (A) (may also have caused these parallels may be ascertained by tracing the distribution of these institutions to Central, South and East Asia.
+As noted above, there is as very marked continuity between sub-Saharan Africa, the Mediterranean, and Atlantic Europe, in terms of sacred forests, the cult of the earth, puberty and community initiation, masquerades, purification of murderers by earth priests, and I propose that these parallels are largely due to (b).
+Meanwhile there is no reason why the direct northward diffusion of the pre-Out-of-Africa The extent to which (a) (may also have caused these parallels may be ascertained by tracing the distribution of these institutions to Central, South and East Asia.
 The latter is beyond my present scope and competence, but I venture three wild guesses:

-- As a result of B, North, Central and even East Asia have a greater share of pre-Out-of-Africa themes than West, South and South East Asia; - in the latter regions such B-related themes tend to be concentrated among 'tribal' populations outside the realm of the principal civilisations and the states associated with these civilisations - although shamanism is a relatively recent innovation from Central Asian (I propose a date of c.
-15,000 BC), and emphatically situated along the mainstream of world mythological development, still it has managed to retain and transmit certain pre-Out-of-Africa themes that are possibly B-related; this retention has been one of the keys to shamanism world-wide success, both in its typical form, and in its later transformations into kingship, statehood, science and organised religion.
+- North, Central and even East Asia have a greater share of pre-Out-of-Africa themes than West, South and South East Asia: - in the latter regions such themes tend to be concentrated among 'tribal' populations outside the realm of the principal civilisations and the states associated with these civilisations - although shamanism is a relatively recent innovation from Central Asian (I propose a date of c.
+15,000 BC), and emphatically situation along the mainstream of world mythological development, still it has managed to retain and transmit certain pre-Out-of-Africa themes; this retention has been one of the keys to shamanism world-wide success, both in its typical form, and in its later transformations into kingship, statehood, science and organised religion.

-Incidentally, such continuity between sub-Saharan African and Europe due to (B), also render far less plausible Witzel's theory of a fundamental distinction between Laurasia and Gondwana mythologies - unless we decide (against all evidence) to classify European mythology as largely Gondwana.
+Incidentally, such continuity between sub-Saharan African and Europe due to (b), also render far less plausible Witzel's theory of a fundamental distinction between Laurasia and Gondwana mythologies - unless we decide (against all evidence) to classify European mythology as largely Gondwana.